 that derive revenue above particular thresholds from certain industries and activities that are harmful to the environment and/or society.
 The exclusion policy is adhered to with the application of strict pre-trade restrictions and is monitored on an ongoing basis.
-As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below.
-What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
-The Sub-Advisor uses one or more of the criteria below to identify sustainable investments that contribute to an environmental or social objective: The contribution of a company to one or more of the 17 Sustainable Development Goals (SDGs) that have a social or environmental objective.
+As these indicators form the basis of the environmental and/or social characteristics promoted by the Portfolio, they are also the binding elements of Portfolio's ESG strategy - further information on this is provided below. • What the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?
+The Sub-Advisor uses one or more of the criteria below to identify sustainable investments that contribute to an environmental or social objective: • The contribution of a company to one or more of the 17 Sustainable Development Goals (SDGs) that have a social or environmental objective.
 This is measured using the proportion of a company's revenue streams that contribute positively to the targets of the SDGs.
-Where a company's revenues are at least 50% positively aligned, this indicates it generates the majority of its revenue from sustainable solutions.
-A qualitative assessment that a company offers sustainable solutions, where the Sub-Advisor's due diligence concludes and evidences that the contribution of a company's revenues aligned to the SDGs will increase over the medium term.
-A qualitative assessment and documented evidence that sustainability is a material business driver within a company's operations or business approach, which contributes to positive environmental or social outcomes.
-How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
-To ensure the sustainable investments do no significant harm (DNSH) to any environmental or social sustainable investment objective, the Sub-Advisor applies two additional checks: The exclusion of companies in the portfolio that (i) breach international standards and principles of governance (such as the UN Global Compact) (ii) are involved in controversial weapons (iii) generate revenues over specified thresholds in potentially harmful activities.
-The consideration of Principal Adverse Impact (PAI) indicators.
+Where a company's revenues are at least 50% positively aligned, this indicates it generates the majority of its revenue from sustainable solutions. • A qualitative assessment that a company offers sustainable solutions, where the Sub-Advisor's due diligence concludes and evidences that the contribution of a company's revenues aligned to the SDGs will increase over the medium term. • A qualitative assessment and documented evidence that sustainability is a material business driver within a company's operations or business approach, which contributes to positive environmental or social outcomes. • How do the sustainable investments that the financial product partially intends to make, not cause significant harm to any environmental or social sustainable investment objective?
+Principal adverse impacts are the most To ensure the sustainable investments do no significant harm (DNSH) to any environmental or social sustainable investment objective, the Sub-Advisor applies two additional checks: significant negative impacts of investment decisions on sustainability factors relating to • The exclusion of companies in the portfolio that (i) breach international standards and principles of governance (such as the UN Global Compact) (ii) are involved in controversial weapons (iii) generate revenues over specified thresholds in potentially harmful activities. environmental, social and employee matters, respect for human rights, anti- corruption and anti- bribery matters. • The consideration of Principal Adverse Impact (PAI) indicators.
 The Sub-Advisor considers and monitors all mandatory PAIs and certain voluntary PAIs that are deemed particularly relevant to the Portfolio and where robust data is available.
 The Sub-Advisor has developed thresholds for each indicator to determine "significance", capturing how material an indicator is for an industry or sector, and what is considered particularly poor practice relating to that indicator.

-Investments which are reported as sustainable investments have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment account?
+How have the indicators for adverse impacts on sustainability factors been taken into account?
+Investments which are reported as sustainable investments have been assessed to ensure they do not significantly harm (DNSH) sustainability objectives using an in-house data driven model and investment team due diligence.